firecmsco/firecms/README.md

 If you want your custom field to take the full width of the form, you can use the `forceFullWidth` property.

-See how it works in this [sample large text field](https://github.com/Camberi/firecms/blob/master/example/src/custom_field/CustomLargeTextField.tsx)
+See how it works in this [sample custom text field](https://github.com/Camberi/firecms/blob/master/example/src/custom_field/CustomColorTextField.tsx)

 #### Saving hooks